-The RSPCA is appealing for information after an elderly blind and deaf dog was found in Grainthorpe, Lincolnshire on Easter Monday (2 April) in a very poor condition.
+The RSPCA is appealing for information after an emaciated and suffering dog was found in Maltby, South Yorkshire.

-The RSPCA is appealing for information after a hamster was abandoned by a man in a park in Sutton Coldfield.
+The RSPCA is appealing for information after a litter of kittens were dumped in a pub toilet in Lincoln – for a second time.

-The RSPCA is appealing for information after a dog was found wandering around South Shields in a suffering state.
+The RSPCA is appealing for information after a dead dog was found dumped in Selby, North Yorkshire.

 The lurcher-type dog was discovered amongst fly-tipped rubbish on a track running parallel to the River Aire off the A19.